-5.1.10 Submission on Draft Perth Transport Plan
+9.1.10 Submission on Draft Perth Transport Plan

-Ward: Both Date: 18 October 2016 Precinct: All File Ref: SC1973 Attachments: 1 - Draft Perth Transport Plan 2 - City of Vincent Comments on Draft Perth Transport Plan Tabled Items: Nil Reporting Officer: S Schreck, Strategic Planning Officer Responsible Officer: J Corbellini, Director Development Services
+Ward: Both Date: 18 October 2016 Precinct: All File Ref: SC1973 Attachments: 1 - Draft Perth Transport Plan 2 - City of Vincent Comments on Draft Perth Transport Plan Tabled Items: Nil Reporting Officer: S Schreck, Strategic Plannir ng Officer Responsible Officer: J Corbellini, Director Develo pment Servi ces

-- 1. ENDORSES the proposed City of Vincent comments on the draft Perth Transport Plan included as Attachment 2; and - 2.
+- 1. ENDORSES the proposed City of Vincent comments on the draft Perth Transport Plan included as Attachment 2 and ADVISES the Department of Transport that Council expresses its significant concern with the lack of a light rail route through the City of Vincent by a Perth population of 2.7 Million; and - 2.
 NOTES that Administration will forward the comments included as Attachment 2 to the Department of Transport.